 We use state-of-the-art thermal analysis instruments to determine the thermal and thermomechanical properties of a wide variety of materials to characterize composition, verify material properties, assess fitness for applications, troubleshoot production issues, qualify processing changes, identify the differences between materials and perform failure analysis.
 We offer ThermoGravimetric Analysis (TGA), ThermoMechanical Analysis (TMA), and Differential Scanning Calorimetry (DSC).

-Thermal chemistry analyses are used to determine melting points, coefficients of thermal expansion, glass transitions, solidus-liquidus and specific heat of various materials.
+Thermal analyses are used to determine melting points, crystallinity, coefficients of thermal expansion, glass transitions, solidus-liquidus, and specific heat of various materials.

 The Thermomechanical Analyzer (TMA) is useful for measuring dimensional changes under conditions of controlled temperature, atmosphere, time and force.
 This instrument is capable of running experiments from -150°C to 1000°C. Force can be applied in flexure, compression or tensile modes.

 Materials, such as solids, coatings, foams, films, and fibers, can be characterized for expansion, penetration, compression, tension, and 3-point bending.
-Lucideon uses TMA to measure material properties such as expansion coefficient, glass transition, softening and melting behavior, delamination, shrinkage and flexure, and to generate stress/strain information for our clients.
+Lucideon uses TMA to measure material properties such as linear expansion coefficient, glass transition, softening and melting behavior, delamination, shrinkage and flexure, and to generate stress/strain information.

-Standalone DSC is also available at Lucideon, and is used for differential heat flow experiments requiring maximum precision and accuracy.
-DSC answers a range of questions relatively quickly, such as melting temperature, enthalpy of melting or crystillization, phase change in material, or isothermal kinetics.
+Standalone DSC is also available and is used for differential heat flow experiments requiring maximum precision and accuracy.
+DSC answers a range of questions relatively quickly, such as melting temperature, enthalpy of melting or crystallization, phase change in material, or isothermal kinetics.